facebook/react/README.md

 React documentation is [Creative Commons licensed](./LICENSE-docs).

 Examples provided in this repository and in the documentation are [separately licensed](./LICENSE-examples).

-### More…

-There's only so much we can cram in here.
-To read more about the community and guidelines for submitting pull requests, please read the [Contributing document](CONTRIBUTING.md).

 ## Troubleshooting
 See the [Troubleshooting Guide](https://github.com/facebook/react/wiki/Troubleshooting)